VTUL/patent-harvest/README.md

 This project harvests patent metadata and files from the United States Patent and Trademark Office (USPTO), using the [USPTO Open Data Portal](https://developer.uspto.gov/product/patent).
-The program collect patents assigned to Virginia Tech for inclusion in [VTechWorks "Virginia Tech Patent" collection](http://vtechworks.lib.vt.edu/handle/10919/72295) in Virginia Tech's DSpace Instutional repository.
+The program collect patents assigned to Virginia Tech for inclusion in [VTechWorks "Virginia Tech Patent" collection](http://vtechworks.lib.vt.edu/handle/10919/72295) in Virginia Tech's DSpace institutional repository.
 The metadata fields are crosswalked to fields used in [VTechWorks](http://vtechworks.lib.vt.edu/).
 The program can be modified to search for other assignees and/or harvest other fields.
 After harvesting the metadata and files, a script performs OCR on the PDFs and adds that text to each PDF.